 Have you done your homework?

-I ask because you can’t cheat in workouts cause we both know the results will show.
-Like they say, there is trained and their is untrained.
+You can’t cheat in workouts cause we both know the results will show.

 I am only a 3.06 marathoner.
 How am I going from this all the way to a time under 2:40?
-You question if you are capable or wonder if it can be done.
+Be patient, persistent and consistent and it will happen.

-I don’t say that to gloat, Lord knows I have had some failed attempts and trying to run marathons, but I have learned what works and what doesn’t and fortunately had a great coach in Lisa Rainsberger, who introduced me to this style of training for marathons.
+So, I don’t say that to gloat.
+The good Lord knows I have had failed attempts.
+I have learned what works and what doesn’t.
+Fortunately, I had a great coach in Lisa Rainsberger.
+It was she who introduced me to this style of training for marathons.

 Why do I want to run slow.
 I already know how to run slow.
 I want to learn how to run fast – Emil Zatopek, Triple Gold Medalist, 5000m-10,000m-marathon

-The last thing I can leave you with is this, stay confident and let your body adapt to the stress your placing on it.
+The last thing I can leave you with is this, stay confident and let your body adapt to the stress you’re placing on it.

 Logging long slow miles alone will not get you any closer to achieving a sub 2:40 marathon.